practicalli/clojure/reference/clojure-syntax/comments.md

 The `#_` is the appropriate comment style for this example

-### Rich comment blocks
+### Rich comment

+The `comment` expression is referred to a a rich comment, as it is often used to evaluate expressions it contains as part of a [REPL driven development workflow](/repl-driven-development.md).

+Unlike line comments, forms inside a comment block can be evaluated in a [Clojure aware editor](/clojure-editors/) to help the developer work with a project.

-Rich comment blocks are very useful for rapidly iterating over different design decisions by including the same function but with different implementations.
-Hide [clj-kondo linter](/clojure-cli/install/install-clojure.html#clj-kondo-static-analyser--linter) warnings for redefined vars (`def`, `defn`) when using this approach.
+Rich comment are useful for rapidly iterating over different design decisions by including the same function but with different implementations.
+Hide clj-kondo linter](/clojure-cli/install/install-clojure.html#clj-kondo-static-analyser--linter) warnings for redefined vars (`def`, `defn`) when using this approach.

 ```clojure
 ;; Rich comment block with redefined vars ignored